Today’s Christmas Inspired recipe is for my Healthy Gluten-Free Fruit Cake, which is packed full of fruit, seeds and flavour.

 - Preheat oven to 130C

-- Grease a 23cm loaf tin that is at least 8cm deep.
+- Grease a 23cm loaf tin or cake tin that is at least 8cm deep.
 You can also line with baking paper for easy removal.

 - Sift the coconut, almond and plain flour, baking powder and spices and set aside